Skip to main content

 FAQ

-How will the recipients see the email sent from my store after I'll sign a custom domain?
-While you're sending emails via our shared domain, your recipients see our shared domain specified as the Sender Domain of this email:
+How will the recipients see the email sent from my store after I sign a custom domain?
+When you send emails via our shared domain, your recipients see our shared domain specified as the Sender Domain of this email.

 same domain